 - Day 7 – Odomari to Hayatama Taisha Grand Shrine, Shingu, 27km

-Accommodation: Guesthouse Fukuroku, ¥3240 including a small breakfast, 090-5093-6445
+- Accommodation: Guesthouse Fukuroku, ¥3240 including a small breakfast, 090-5093-6445

-Breakfast was included in the rate I paid at Hotel Nami so I requested a Japanese breakfast rather than a western as a Japanese breakfast is more filling with the rice – (often a western breakfast is just a piece of toast and fruit).
-I left the hotel and walked back to the trailhead for Matsumoto toge pass and started up the Edo period (1603-1868) stone staircase and 15 minutes later I was at the top.
-At the top of the pass there was a tall life-size jizo statue with a bullet hole in the statue.
-The story goes that a farmer crossed the mountain one morning and before he came back in the evening the statue had been erected and when he saw it for the first time in the evening he thought it was a ghost so he fired his gun and that’s why there’s a bullet hole in it.
+Breakfast was included at the hotel so I requested a Japanese breakfast (rather than a western as a Japanese breakfast is more filling, often a western is just a piece of toast and fruit).
+I left the hotel and walked back to the trailhead for Matsumoto-toge pass and started up the Edo period (1603-1868) flagstone path and 15 minutes later, I was at the top.
+There was a tall life-size jizo statue at the top with a bullet hole.
+The story goes that a farmer crossed the mountain one morning then before he came back in the evening the statue had been erected.
+When he saw the statue on his return journey he thought it was a ghost so fired his gun and apparently that’s why there’s a bullet hole in it.

 In Shingu I went to the Tourist Office and asked for a recommendation for somewhere to stay for the night and they told me about Guesthouse Fukuroku where I am now.
-The lovely owner came and picked me up from the tourist office and brought me to her home where she has two rooms in her house that she rents out.
+The lovely owner came and picked me up from the tourist office and brought me to her home where she has two rooms that she rents out.
 I’m planning to head back to Tanabe tomorrow and pick up a map of the Ohechi route and start walking it in two day’s time.